-- 1) Inspecting date, place - 2) Model name, Applicable machine No., Records on hour meter - 3) Trouble condition, place, cause - 4) Visible oil leakage, water leakage and damage - Clogging of filters, etc., oil level, oil quality, oil contamination and looseness which can be inspected. - 6) Examine the problems on the basis of operation rate with the last inspection date and records on hour meter. - (5) Arrangement and cleaning in repair shop - 1) Tools required for repair work. - Specify places to put the disassembled parts on in advance. - 3) Prepare oil pans for leaking oil, etc.
+- 1. Inspecting date, place - 2.
+Model name, Serial number and Record on hour meter - 3.
+Trouble condition, place, cause - 4.
+Visible oil leak, water leak and damage - 5.
+Clogging of filters, oil level, oil quality, oil contamination and looseness. - 6.
+Examine the problems on the basis of monthly operation rate with the last inspection date and records on hour meter.

+(5) Arrangement and cleaning in service shop

+- 1. Tools required for repair work.

+- 2. Prepare the places to put the disassembled parts.

+- 3. Prepare oil pans for leaking oil, etc.

-1.2 SAFETY WHEN DISASSEMBLING AND ASSEMBLING
+1.1.2 SAFETY WHEN DISASSEMBLING AND ASSEMBLING

+(1) Safety
-- (1) Safety - 1) Wear appropriate clothing, safety shoes, safety helmet, goggles, and clothes with long sleeves. - Suspend warning tag "Don't operate" from lever, and begin preliminaries before getting down to work. - 3) Before starting inspection and maintenance which contain the danger of being caught in machine, stop the engine.

-- 4) Confirm the position of first-aid box and fire extinguisher, and also where to make contact for emergency measure and ambulance to prepare for accidents and fire. - 5) Choose a hard, flat and safe place, and put attachment on the ground without fail. - 6) Use crane, etc. to remove parts of heavy weight (20kg [44 lbs] or more). - 7) Use proper tools, and change or repair defective tools. - 8) Machine and attachment required to work in the lifting condition should be supported with supports or blocks securely.
+- 1. Wear appropriate clothing, safety shoes, safety helmet, goggles, and clothes with long sleeves. - 2.
+Attach "Don't operate" tag to control lever, and begin a meeting before starting the work. - 3.
+Before starting inspection and maintenance stop the engine. - 4.
+Confirm the position of first-aid kit and fire extinguisher, and also where to make contact for emergency measure and ambulance to prepare for accidents and fire. - 5.
+Choose a hard, lever and safe place, and put attachment on the ground without fail. - 6.
+Use hoist, etc. to remove parts of heavy weight (23kg [50 lb] or more). - 7.
+Use proper tools, and change or repair defective tools. - 8.
+Machine and attachment required to work in the lifting condition should be supported with supports or blocks securely.

-1.3 DISASSEMBLING AND ASSEMBLING HYDRAULIC EQUIPMENT
+1.1.3 DISASSEMBLING AND ASSEMBLING HYDRAULIC EQUIPMENT